Cross-lingual Argument Mining in the Medical Domain: Conclusion

-In this project, we have investigated several strategies to perform argument mining on medical data for a language for which annotated data is not available.
-We have taken a real case scenario in which the only dataset annotated with argument structures for the medical domain is in English.
-Taking this as a starting point, we have explored two avenues to be able to perform the task in Spanish.
-A first option is to leverage large multilingual language models such as mBERT to perform transfer learning, namely, learning on the available English data and predicting in Spanish.
-A second method is proposed by automatically generating data in Spanish via machine translation and label projection.
+In this paper, we investigate crosslingual transfer techniques to perform AM on medical data for a language for which manual annotations are not available.
+Furthermore, we explore this in a real case scenario in which the only existing dataset annotated for the medical domain was in English.
+We compare \emph{model-transfer} (apply multilingual MLMs such as mBERT to learn on the available English data and predict in Spanish) with \emph{data-transfer}, which consists of generating training data in Spanish by machine translating and projecting the annotations from English to Spanish.

-In order to create an annotated dataset in Spanish for argumentation in the medical domain, we first machine-translated the source English corpus using the OPUS-MT and DeepL.
-Then the annotations were automatically projected from English to the translated data using word alignment tools.
-Next, the data in Spanish was corrected automatically and manually.

-The obtained results indicate that the generated Spanish data helps to perform data augmentation which is highly beneficial to improve results for both English and Spanish benchmarks.
-Furthermore, experiments indicate that for this domain the translation and projection approach performs better than the zero-shot cross-lingual transfer.

-The results from zero-shot experiments on Spanish data were good enough but slightly lower than when the model was trained on the Spanish corpus.
-The main detected error from the zero-shot predictions compared to other experiments in assigning the wrong tag in the middle of the sequence.

-Another issue was the misclassification of punctuation and linking words.
-We hypothesize that this issue was well-handled when the model was trained on Spanish data because during manual correction all types of punctuation were annotated as the preceding tokens.

-For relation classification the highest scores were obtained by SciBERT, then BERT, and mBERT for English data.
-Cross-lingual zero-shot results were lower by $sim$3\%, but monolingual Spanish and mixed English and Spanish data improved the prediction almost to the level of original English results.
-Overall, the predictions were consistently worse for \textit{Glaucoma}.

-Finally, apart from the scientific findings, we should stress that in this project we have created the first dataset in Spanish to perform argumentation mining and classification in the medical domain.
-Based on this, our work constitutes the first to provide an in-depth study and empirical experimentation on cross-lingual methods for argument mining and classification.
+Contrary to previous results on crosslingual transfer for sequence labelling \cite{garcia2022model}, \emph{data-transfer} clearly is the optimal option for argument component detection.
+Furthermore, combining the generated Spanish data with the original English set helps to improve results across every evaluation setting, also with respect to the domain-specific models trained with gold-standard English data.
+Finally, a quick comparison evaluating with the different types of label projections demonstrates that \emph{data-transfer} can be fully performed without manual intervention, a very important result of this study.

+Results in relation classification were similar to those of argument component detection except that the multilingual setting does not outperform the results obtained when training on English gold data.